 This Globe Electric wall sconce has a great deal of character, with a warm dark wood satin finish, dark metal accents, and seeded glass.
-Its vintage industrial appearance is an excellent fit for rustic decor or as a charming porch light.
+Its vintage industrial appearance is an excellent fit for rustic décor or as a charming office or entrance hall light.
 Pair this fixture with an Edison bulb to complete the vintage look.

 The Williamsburg wall sconce is dimmable with a compatible dimmer switch (sold separately).

 The fixture is heavy, and the sconce should be hung with proper care to ensure it stays secure on the wall.
-This hard-wired light includes mounting hardware and works with 60W bulbs.
-The overall dimensions are 12.57 inches tall by 5.50 inches wide by 8.03 inches deep.
+This hardwired light includes mounting hardware and works with 60W bulbs.
+The overall dimensions are 12.57 inches tall by 5.5 inches wide by 8.03 inches deep.

 This bright sconce lights is great for a modern bathroom or bedroom and can function as ambient and task lighting.
 Made with brushed aluminum and acrylic, the TRILIFE light is lightweight and easy to install, particularly as it plugs into an outlet with a 6-foot cord for easy installation.
 Plus, it can be hard-wired for a seamless look.

 This wall sconces can be installed horizontally or vertically, with a lifespan of up to 30,000 hours.
 The included bright bulb generates cool white illumination (6000 K).
 The TRLIFE wall sconce measures 11.4 inches by 4.33 inches by 1.8 inches.